-As we continue to navigate a challenging hiring climate, you might be inclined to pour even more time and resources into paid job boards like Indeed and ZipRecruiter.
+With the hospitality industry still behind roughly 250,000 jobs from pre-pandemic levels of employment, you might be inclined to pour even more time and resources into paid job boards.
 Millions of people use these sites, so on the surface, it might seem like a perfect way to get your open roles in front of more job seekers and fill your roster faster.

-But while channels like these can be a great way to reach more applicants, they’re not always your best source of quality applicants or eventual hires.
-In fact, among Hireology customers, career sites typically drive four times more hires than organic and sponsored job boards.
-And on average, just 2% of eventual hires come from job boards.
+While channels like these can be a great way to reach more applicants, they’re not always your best source of quality applicants or eventual hires.
+In fact, among Hireology customers, career sites typically drive four times more hires than organic and sponsored job boards; on average, just 2% of eventual hires come from online job boards.

-Here’s a closer look at why job boards are not always the best source for driving hires as well as what applicant sources you should add to your strategy to maximize your reach to applicants:
+Here’s a closer look at why online job boards are not always the best source for driving hires as well as what applicant sources you should add to your strategy to maximize your reach to applicants.

-- Overcrowding: These sites scrape the web to pull in job openings across all businesses and industries.
+These sites scrape the web to pull in job openings across all businesses and industries.
 On top of that, most companies directly post on or use tools that integrate with these sites.
-So there’s a lot of competition to get to the top of the results on these boards — and you typically have to pay quite a bit to stand out.
+So there’s a lot of competition to get to the top of the results on these online job boards — and you typically have to pay quite a bit to stand out.

-- Quantity over quality: Even if you can drive good applicant flow from job boards, typically they’re not quality applicants.
+Even if you can drive good applicant flow from online job boards, typically they’re not quality applicants.
 There’s a couple of reasons for this.
-For one, these sites make it really easy to apply, so typically you’re going to get people who know their skills and background are not a match but apply anyway because it’s a quick and easy process.
-And secondly, people who come in through job boards tend to be more casual job seekers who aren’t serious about taking a new job immediately.
+For one, these sites make it really easy to apply, so usually you’re going to get people who know their skills and background are not a match but apply anyway because it’s a quick and easy process.
+And secondly, people who come in through online job boards tend to be more casual job seekers who aren’t serious about taking a new job immediately.

-- Audience: Finally, most of the folks you are trying to reach — people who have the right experience, skills, and interest for the hospitality space — simply do not use these job boards.
+Finally, most of the folks you are trying to reach — people who have the right experience, skills, adn interest for the hospitality space — simply do not use these online job boards.
 Most hospitality job seekers find out about job openings through word-of-mouth, not third-party sites.
 That’s because folks typically trust their peers and former coworkers (rather than you or a third-party site) to give them an honest opinion about what it’s like working for you.

 Because of these limitations, it can be incredibly difficult — not to mention expensive — to fill your open roles quickly when relying on these sites alone.
 And at a time when you’re short-staffed and filling your open roles is critical to the success of your business, you need to do everything you can to set yourself up to connect with and reach the maximum number of quality candidates.